YoeDistro/yoe-distro/docs/superproject-management.md

 available upstream.

 Every solution has tradeoffs.
-To accomplish one goal, you often have to accept compromises on another goal, so it is not likely we can accomplish all of these goals.
+To accomplish one goal, you often have to accept compromises on another goal, so it is not likely no one tools is best to accomplish all of these goals.

 ## Git Submodules